ryandens/auto-delegate/README.md

 # AutoDelegate

-Java annotation processor for automatically delegating interface APIs to a composed instance of that interface
+Java annotation processor for automatically delegating interface APIs to a composed instance of that interface.
+This project was inspired by Google's <a href="https://github.com/google/auto">auto</a> project and leverages utilities exposed in <a href="https://github.com/google/auto/tree/master/common">
+auto-common</a>.

 ## Usage